Petroleum: 19th century

-The world's first oil refinery was built in 1856 by Ignacy Łukasiewicz in Austria.
-His achievements also included the discovery of how to distill kerosene from seep oil, the invention of the modern kerosene lamp (1853), the introduction of the first modern street lamp in Europe (1853), and the construction of the world's first modern oil "mine" (1854). at Bóbrka, near Krosno (still operational as of 2025).

 The demand for petroleum as a fuel for lighting in North America and around the world quickly grew.
 The first oil well in the Americas was drilled in 1859 by Edwin Drake at what is now called the Drake Well in Cherrytree Township, Pennsylvania.
-There also was a company associated with it, and it sparked a major oil drilling boom.
+There also was a company associated with it, and it sparked an oil boom and rapid expansion of the global petroleum industry.
+The same year, engine-drilled wells appeared in West Virginia.

-The first commercial oil well in Canada became operational in 1858 at Oil Springs, Ontario (then Canada West).
+The first commercial oil well in Canada became operational in 1858 at Oil Springs, Ontario.
 Businessman James Miller Williams dug several wells between 1855 and 1858 before discovering a rich reserve of oil four metres below ground.
 Williams extracted 1.5 million litres of crude oil by 1860, refining much of it into kerosene lamp oil.
 Williams's well became commercially viable a year before Drake's Pennsylvania operation and could be argued to be the first commercial oil well in North America.
 The discovery at Oil Springs touched off an oil boom which brought hundreds of speculators and workers to the area.
 Advances in drilling continued into 1862 when local driller Shaw reached a depth of 62 metres using the spring-pole drilling method.
 On January 16, 1862, after an explosion of natural gas, Canada's first oil gusher came into production, shooting into the air at a recorded rate of 3000 oilbbl per day.
 By the end of the 19th century the Russian Empire, particularly the Branobel company in Azerbaijan, had taken the lead in production.